dariomx/urank/README.md

 page; or a moving being watched on an streaming service.
 The only thing we care about, are the ids of those items and the number of times they are used.

-At any given point in time, we offer the following O(1) services:
+At any given point in time, we offer the following O(1) services; at the cost of some extra O(n) memory:

 1. Given an item id, return its ranking.
 Rankings start at 1.
 2. Given a ranking, return item id occupying such ranking.